 -

-US 301 from 25th Court East to 13th Avenue East: Construction project: Crews have begun a 7.6-mile improvement project consisting of milling and resurfacing the roadway, widening in areas, base work, curb and gutter, sidewalk, guardrail, drainage improvements, bridge expansion joints, signalization, signing, and pavement marking.
+US 301 from 25th Court East to 13th Avenue East: Construction project: Crews are in the final stages of a 7.6-mile improvement project consisting of milling and resurfacing the roadway, widening in areas, base work, curb and gutter, sidewalk, guardrail, drainage improvements, bridge expansion joints, signalization, and pavement marking.

-- Motorists can expect intermittent nighttime shoulder widening at various intersections starting Monday, April 21, and continuing Monday through Thursday for the next few weeks.
+- Motorists can expect intermittent nighttime shoulder widening at various intersections Sunday through Thursday for the next few weeks.

 -